MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

   >[!NOTE]
   > Default responses are only processed for requests coming through the *Run with elevated access* right-click menu.

-- **Validation options** - Set validation options when the default elevation response is defined as *Require user confirmation*
+- **Validation options** - Set validation options when the default elevation response is defined as *Require user confirmation*.

   Options include:
-  - Business justification - This option requires the end user to provide a justification before completing an elevation that is facilitated by the default elevation response
+  - Business justification - This option requires the end user to provide a justification before completing an elevation that is facilitated by the default elevation response.
-  - Windows authentication - This option requires the end user to authenticate before completing an elevation that is facilitated by the default elevation response
+  - Windows authentication - This option requires the end user to authenticate before completing an elevation that is facilitated by the default elevation response.

   >[!NOTE]
-  > Multiple validation options can be selected to satisfy needs of the organization.
-If no options are selected, then the user is only required to click *continue* to complete the elevation
+  > Multiple validation options can be selected to satisfy the needs of the organization.
+If no options are selected, then the user is only required to click *continue* to complete the elevation.

 - **Send data to Microsoft** - This setting controls whether your device shares both diagnostic and usage data with Microsoft.
 Diagnostic data is used by Microsoft to measure the health of the EPM client components and usage data is used to show you elevations that happen within your tenant.
 For more information about the types of data and how it's stored, see [Data collection and privacy for Endpoint Privilege Management](../protect/epm-data-collection.md).

   Options include:
-  - Yes - This option sends data to Microsoft based on the *Reporting Scope* setting
+  - Yes - This option sends data to Microsoft based on the *Reporting Scope* setting.
-  - No - This option does not send data to Microsoft
+  - No - This option does not send data to Microsoft.

 - **Reporting Scope** - This setting controls the amount of data being sent to Microsoft when *Send data to Microsoft* is set to *Yes*.
 By default, *Diagnostic data and all endpoint elevations* is selected.

   Options include:
-  - Diagnostic data and managed elevations only - This option only sends diagnostic data to Microsoft about the health of the client components **AND** data about elevations being facilitated by Endpoint Privilege Management
+  - Diagnostic data and managed elevations only - This option only sends diagnostic data to Microsoft about the health of the client components **AND** data about elevations being facilitated by Endpoint Privilege Management.
-  - Diagnostic data and all endpoint elevations - This option only sends diagnostic data to Microsoft about the health of the client components **AND** data about all elevations happening on the endpoint
+  - Diagnostic data and all endpoint elevations - This option only sends diagnostic data to Microsoft about the health of the client components **AND** data about all elevations happening on the endpoint.
   - Diagnostic data only - This option only sends diagnostic data to Microsoft about the health of the client components.

 ### Windows elevation rules policy